CroneKorkN/layersnap/README.md

 ## only directory given

+show status of given directory

+## -s or --snapshot [<target-directory>]

-create new snapshot of given directory
+create snapshot of cwd or target, if given

 ## -r or --restore <snapshot-id>